 INTPA – International Net for Dance and Performance Austria

-INTPA is a joint initiative between Tanzquartier Wien, the Austrian Federal Ministry of European and international Affairs (BMeiA) and the Austrian Federal Ministry for Education, Art, and Culture (BMUKK).
-The network engages predominately in Europe with a particular focus on the Danube and Black Sea regions.
+INTPA is a joint initiative between Tanzquartier Wien, the Austrian Federal Ministry for Europe, Integration and Foreign Affairs and the Arts and Culture Division of the Federal Chancellery of Austria.

 What is INTPA about?

 INTPA supports Europe-based event organizers in guest-performances.
 Pro rata funding is provided for events that showcase artistic productions of choreographers/performers working in Austria.
 Artist-in-residence or exchange programs/scholarships are not eligible for participation.

 The rationale behind this initiative is to support and promote Austrian artists and their accomplishments in dance and performance abroad and thus strengthen their position on a European level.
 Through the network, European event organizers are encouraged to cooperate with Austrian artists while being able to provide adequate incentives for Austrian artists to participate.
 The support also aims to mitigate the risk for event organizers associated with presenting artists and productions that are not yet known in the respective countries.

 INTPA support is aimed at countries within Europe with a particular focus on the Danube and Black sea regions.